tu21897/crime-data/README.md

 The dataset for this problem comes from the Seattle Police Department's website and is titled SPD Crime Data: 2008-Present.
 Since all violations from 2008 to the present are documented on our website, we won't require any additional information to address our inquiries.

 ## Description:
+Interactive website showcasing bar graph and pie chart models with crime type data based on the time and area of Seattle Washington